 Score: 4.3/5 (55 votes)

-Also to know, What is the order of addition and subtraction operations?
+What is the correct order of math operations?

 BODMAS (BIDMAS) Questions and Answers

 The correct answer is 43.
 The BODMAS rule states we should calculate the Brackets first (2 + 4 = 6), then the Orders (52 = 25), then any Division or Multiplication (3 x 6 (the answer to the brackets) = 18), and finally any Addition or Subtraction (18 + 25 = 43).